 The Need & Benefits of In-ear monitors

-The benefits of investing in a pair of in ear monitors for live performances is one that is best experienced rather than described.
-Having said that it is important to outline the need and overall benefits of in ear monitors.
+The benefits of investing in a pair of in-ear monitors for live performances are one that is best experienced rather than described.
+Having said that it is important to outline the need and overall benefits of in-ear monitors.

-- You can hear your instrument anywhere on stage
+- You can hear your instrument anywhere on the stage

-- You get the full range of frequency and sound from your instrument (and band) at all times
+- full range of frequency and sound from your instrument (and band) at all times

 - Protect Your hearing by being able to control the overall volume of your instrument and/or band